pierre-vigier/Perl6-Math-Matrix/README.md

 ### gist

 Limited tabular view, optimized for shell output.
 Just cuts off excessive columns that do not fit into standard terminal and also stops after 20 rows.
+Might even not show all decimals.
 Several dots will hint that something is missing.
 It is implicitly called by say.
 For a full view use .Str

     say $matrix;      # output when matrix has more than 100 cells